tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 The backend operates on the input conversational data in two phases: 1) an ML-powered phase and 2) an out-of-distribution filtering phase.
 The first ML-powered step is based on two BERT-based transformer models for binary sequence classification: one for classifying young users, and one for classifying old users.
 This is similar to the one-versus-rest setup, and allows us to abstain from making predictions in unconfident regions.
 These models each take in a particular conversation, and output turn-level predictions as follows: For each conversational turn, the input conversation is passed to both models, who output turn-by-turn predictions for the conversation.
 Internally, for each sentence, the model predicts each age group attribute based on what the human has said up to the current turn.
 More details about the particular modeling choices and the inference setup are provided later in this post.

-These model predictions are then passed to an out-of-distribution detector which works as follows.
+These model predictions are then passed to an out-of-distribution detector which works as follows [5].
 In cases where both models return a negative prediction, or contradict one another, we mark this situation as “unknown,” and output this result to the user.
 Alternately, using maximum-softmax probability based methods, if the model prediction falls below a certain confidence threshold, we also mark it as unknown.
 These failure modes most often occur at the beginning of  the conversation, when the user’s entire conversational history comprises a greeting and their name.

 Static mode.
 In static mode, the user already has a preset CSV file containing conversational logs.
 This mode is most useful if the user wants to glean age information about a preset sample of users from their conversational data.
 We outline the format of the file below in our demonstration.
 This mode takes as input a CSV file of conversational information, and outputs a printout of model predictions and confidence scores on each turn of the data.